ETP Client on desktop computers and machines

-After the client is distributed to corporate laptops or computers, users are protected by ETP.
+After the desktop client is distributed to corporate machines, users are protected by ETP.
 An end user can access the ETP client on their machine.
-The figure "ETP Client" shows how the client (versions later than 1.2.2) appears when end users access it as an application.
+The figure "ETP Client" shows how the client appears when end users access it as an application.

 Depending on the connection, end users see one of these statuses: